Instant Swap with Cashback

 Give LTC decisions clearer security context before you confirm the next step.

-Use Scroll Wallet to keep approvals, access review, and daily hot wallet activity more readable when you move from Litecoin storage into active Web3 sessions.
+Use Scroll Wallet to keep approvals, access review, and daily hot wallet activity more readable when you move from Litecoin storage into active Web3 sessions that stay connected to the internet.

 The setup path stays simple: create the wallet, protect recovery, fund Litecoin, and move into active wallet actions.